brandleesee/brandleesee/DoomRetro on Ubuntu.md

 This guide <strike>is</strike> _was_ suitable for LTS 16.04<strike> and each and every release thereafter</strike>.

+## Dependencies

-## Check that the following are installed
+Check that the following are installed:

 ```
 libsdl2-dev